-Product contact surfaces (zone 1) shall not be tested for pathogens (including Listeria species) as part of routine environmental monitoring and may be tested for hygiene indicator organisms to verify santiation efficacy.
-For facilities choosing to conduct zone 1 (product contact areas) testing for pathogens, additional controls shall be put in place with consideration for validated cleaning procedures, clean breaks, supporting documentation, hold and positive release program and a process to respond to positive test results.
+Product contact surfaces (zone 1) shall not be tested for pathogens (including Listeria species) as part of routine environmental monitoring and may be tested for hygiene indicator organisms to verify sanitation efficacy.

+For facilities choosing to conduct zone 1 (product contact areas) testing for pathogens, additional controls shall be put in place which include

+- o validated cleaning procedures

+- o clean breaks

+- supporting documentation

+- o hold and positive release program

+- o process to respond to positive test results.

 A positive pathogen result on zone 1 surfaces may implicate the finished product produced on that line during the time the positive was found and between clean breaks.
 When testing finished product, if the results are negative zone 1 finding are not negated; the zone 1 finding must still be addressed.